matthewjhenry/matthewjhenry.github.io/_pages/about.md

 # Others

+Funding by [Reflective](https://www.reflective.org/) for a 10-month project on 'The Effect of Stratospheric Aerosol Injection on North Atlantic Subpolar Gyre Tipping' in collaboration with Prof. Claudia E. Wieners & Dr. Swinda K.J.
+Falkena from Utrecht University.
+See list of funded projects [here](https://reflectiveclimate.substack.com/p/award-announcement-effects-of-sai).

 "Solar Radiation Modification : Policy Briefing".
 Royal Society.
 2025.
 Member of the Working Group.
 [Royal Society](https://royalsociety.org/news-resources/projects/solar-radiation-modification/)

 Guardian letter defending the need for climate intervention research ("Climate research into cloud barriers or Arctic refreezing is worth funding", not my choice of title).
 2025.
 [Letter](https://www.theguardian.com/environment/2025/mar/14/climate-research-into-cloud-barriers-or-arctic-refreezing-is-worth-funding).